BVI Student Referral Information

 If you suspect that a student will be eligible for special education under the category of Visual Impairment (VI):

 - Obtain a medical eye report completed by an optometrist or ophthalmologist.
 This report should inlude diagnosis and acuities, and should be included with the referral.
-CRP's eye report form is recommended.
+CRIS's eye report form is recommended.

 - For a student moving in with an existing VI eligibility, please include the move-in eligibility form and IEP.

-- Fax or mail the completed referral and eye report to CRP.
+- Fax or mail the completed referral and eye report to CRIS.

 - Fax: 503-916-5576

-- CRP contacts the person who submitted the referral.
+- CRIS contacts the person who submitted the referral.

 - The referring district or agency convenes the evaluation planning meeting to obtain parent consent to evaluate.
 A teacher of the visually impaired (TVI) is available upon request to assist with evaluation planning.